 Day 1 - Kos, Nisiros

-Our Greek adventure starts today in the port of Kos, where we'll board the Caferoglu 7, our private 130' motor yacht, built in the traditional Turkish Gulet style, and our home for our island explorations.
+Our Greek adventure starts today in the port of Kos, where we'll have a short ferry across the bay to board the Caferoglu 7, our private 130' motor yacht, built in the traditional Turkish Gulet style, and our home for our island explorations.
 It features 11 private air-conditioned cabins, each with its own modern bathroom.
 This is the true way to experience life in the Greek Islands!
 There are great amenities, also...two topside decks provide a salon, bar, and ample room for sunbathing and relaxing while we watch the island scenery drift by.
-Our adventure starts when we board our yacht at the port of Kos in the late morning.
 (You may want to arrive a day early to explore Kos and get over your jet lag before your cruise, or you can extend your stay after your cruise in Kos.
 We offer an early arrival hotel night in Athens or in the port of Kos, or an extension for a night in Kos.)
 Kos, the second largest island of the 12 islands (Dodecanese islands) has a very mild climate and very fertile lands.
-The island houses a 560-year-old tree, a 211-year-old fountain and a 290 km long beach.
-Kos is one of the islands with the best night life.
+The island houses a 560-year-old tree, a 211-year-old fountain and miles of gorgeous beaches scattered along its coastline.
+Kos is one of the islands with the best night life, too.
 Nafklirou, a street full of bars, is always crowded, colorful, and full of life.
 Asclepion, known to be the birth place of Hippocrates, the "Father of Medical Science", is located here.
 Over many centuries and in fact millenia, many Eastern Mediterranean people with health problems were treated in Kos.

 After we depart the harbor at midafternoon, we'll enjoy relaxing on deck while we journey to the picturesque island of Pserimos for a swimming break in a beautiful bay.
 Of course any Greek swim party calls for some local Greek wine!